 - particle flash --usb tinker

-These commands upgrade the system firmware to the latest version and restores the app to the default Tinker.
+These commands upgrade the Device OS to the latest version and restores the app to the default Tinker.
 Good luck!